Your browser is not optimized for viewing this website.

 Credit: Non-Credit or 1.0 Undergraduate Credit (See Below)

 Abstraction in art can look like a variety of different things, from the painterly glow of a Turner seascape to the flattened patterns of a Matisse interior to Pollock’s nonobjective drip technique.
 But how does one get from painting realistically what one can see in the real world to translating it into invented color and shape or to abandoning form altogether?
 Learn from master artists throughout modern art history by trying on their techniques to find your own personal style!
-Explore different paint application methods, color interactions, and compositional tactics as you take on different subjects, including still life, interiors, landscape, and the figure or self-portrait…using the examples of Helen Frankenthaler, David Hockney, Mickalene Thomas, and other master artists to guide you.
+Explore different paint application methods, color interactions, and compositional tactics as you take on a variety of subjects, including still life, interiors, landscape, and the figure or self-portrait…using the examples of Helen Frankenthaler, David Hockney, Mickalene Thomas, and other master artists to guide you.
 Each session will include lecture and artist examples, in-class painting time, and one-on-one feedback from the instructor.
 Whether you are seeking to drive your current work to a new direction or simply experiment with different ways of generating imagery, this is a great steppingstone to making abstraction – in whatever form it may take – personal, expressive, and satisfying.
 Open to all media and levels but drawing experience recommended.

 Optional: This course is available for 1.0 undergraduate credit for $595.
 Select credit option with price adjustment when registering.

-Register by: May 17
+Register by: May 22

 Materials List